Venryx/webpack-string-replacer/README.md

 #### `rules.X.outputFileMatchCount` - number | {min?: number, max?: number}

+> Based on the number of output-file matches, in chunks not already avoided by the chunk include/exclude filters. (condition must be met for at least one compilation)
+>
 > Examples: (see rules.X.chunkMatchCount)

 #### `rules.X.fileInclude` - bool | string | regex | function - or array of these